 Jasper Shen is a chef living in Portland, OR.
 Born in Maryland, raised in Chicago, and lived in NYC— he enjoys experiencing new places, people, and especially, food.
 He has cooked at Jean George, Aquavit, 5 Ninth, among others.
 He received his BA in Business from University of Illinois at Urbana-Champaign.
 When not slinging dumplings, you can find him with his wife, Kat, his daughter, Tessa, and his dog, Cooper— hiking, cooking, or spending some quality time at home.

-Laura Tran is a chef living in Portland, OR.
-Born and raised in Times Square, Laura is no stranger to endless options of delicious food, culture, and community.
+Linh Tran is a chef living in Portland, OR.
+Born and raised in Times Square, Linh is no stranger to endless options of delicious food, culture, and community.
 She received her BS in Women & Gender Studies from University of Oregon in 2010, and moved to Portland in 2013.
 When not dreaming up a new XLB special, you can find her working on her fixer upper with her wife, Catie, and dog, Milo, camping, mushroom hunting, or firing up her backyard wok.